Symptoms of pneumonia

 The two main types of pneumonia that exist are lobar pneumonia and bronchopneumonia, though other types of pneumonia do exist such as Legionnaires Disease.
 Lobar affects one lobe of one lung initially, while in broncho the airways (bronchioles) experience initial inflammation which is then spread to one or both lungs.
 Walking pneumonia, often caused by the mycoplasma pneumonia bacteria, is a less severe type of pneumonia not usually requiring hospitalization or bed rest.

 Treatment for pneumonia depends on the cause and severity of symptoms, and therefore ranges from antibiotic to antifungal medication.
 Mild cases can be treated at home, but more severe cases may require hospitalization.
-It's important to see a health care provider if you are experiencing symptoms, especially difficulty breathing.
-Columbia students can call x4-2284 or log on to Open Communicator to make an appointment at Primary Care Medical Services (PCMS).
+It's a good idea for you to see a health care provider if you are experiencing symptoms, especially difficulty breathing.
+If, in addition, you are suffering from an underlying health condition, or are taking medicines that suppress your immune system, it is encouraged that you seek health care sooner rather than later.

 Hoping you are less flu-ish soon-ish.